Shinzo Abe: Japan's longest-serving prime minister

 Shinzo Abe smashed records as Japan's longest-serving prime minister, championing ambitious economic reform and forging key diplomatic relationships while weathering scandals.

-Nearly two years after poor health forced him to leave office, the 67-year-old was feared dead after apparently being shot during a campaign event on Friday.
+Nearly two years after poor health forced him to leave office, the 67-year-old was shot dead at a campaign event on Friday.

+A private funeral is taking place Tuesday in Tokyo for the politician, whose assassination provoked statements of shock and sorrow from leaders across the globe.

-Abe was a sprightly 52 when he first became prime minister in 2006, the youngest person ever to occupy the job.
+Abe was a sprightly 52 when he first became prime minister in 2006, the youngest person to occupy the job in the postwar era.

 He was seen as a symbol of change and youth, but also brought the pedigree of a third-generation politician groomed from birth by an elite, conservative family.